 The Coronavirus Update web page offers answers to some frequently asked questions, and chapter advisors, district officers, and Theta staff are also resources for you.

 College chapter recruitment gives us an opportunity to make authentic connections with potential new members.
-We offer a glimpse into nearly 150 years of Theta sisterhood and seek to portray sorority life in its most accurate, foundational form.
+We offer a glimpse into 150 years of Theta sisterhood and seek to portray sorority life in its most accurate, foundational form.

 Every college or university has different policies and procedures for joining women’s fraternities and sororities, which is why we recommend contacting the Panhellenic, Greek Affairs, or Student Activities office on your respective campus.
 You can generally locate contact information for the office associated with fraternity/sorority life on the website of the university you are attending.
 Often, there will be information on how to register for recruitment.
 If the website does not contain this information, we can assist you by putting you in contact with a Panhellenic officer.